 New South Wales has the Snowy Mountains and Victoria has the Highlands.
 A more relaxed alpine environment than the Snowies, but don’t be fooled, there are plenty of thrilling roads to ride and more breathtaking scenery to provide a great backdrop.

 Wide open plains framed by rolling hills and jagged mountain peaks, the road stretching far into the distance meandering gently as it weaves through small settlements and tiny communities.

 With such unrestricted views all around, there’s plenty of time to prepare for the corners, revel in the experience and then gaze about at the intricate beauty beyond the perfect ribbon of asphalt you’re speeding along.

-After riding along the Great Ocean Road you'll turn north towards the ancient hills of the Grampians National Park.
+The ancient hills of the Grampians National Park make for an awesome spectacle as you ride toward them.
 This area of granite highlands is jam packed with wildlife, superb lookouts and beautiful waterfalls.
-The visitor centre at Halls Gap can provide all the information you'll need for getting the best out of your time there and will give you a great overview of the area, ensuring you get to see everything you want during your visit.
+The visitor centre at Halls Gap can provide all the information you’ll need for getting the best out of your time there and will give you a great overview of the area, ensuring you get to see everything you want during your visit.